-So that’s Taken Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s my Taken Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:

 Note: The Amazon links on this page are affiliate / associate links.
 By buying through the links we may receive a commission for the sale.
 This has no effect on the price you pay.

 Director(s): Pierre Morel